shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 - The dashboard should not be treated as an official real-time government decision system.
 - Results depend on the quality, coverage, definitions, and reporting periods of the underlying datasets.

-Users should refer to the source documentation before using results for operational or policy decisions.
+Users should refer to the source documentations before using results for operational or policy decisions.

 ---